-The presence and titre of specific antibodies (IgM and IgG) to four treatable microbial infections that are well recognised as triggers of CFS/ME were also determined in serum samples; these were EBV, enterovirus, parvovirus B19 and C burnetii.
-The seroprevalence (proportion of subjects who were positive for specific IgG) of each of these infections was typical of the general population: EBV (based on VCA IgG), 88%; enterovirus, 49%; parvovirus B19 (based on viral protein 2 IgG), 74%; C burnetii (based on phase I or II IgG), 10%.
-Of the 11 patients who had C burnetii IgG, five were patients whose CFS/ME disease had been triggered by laboratory-documented Q fever.
+The presence and titre of specific antibodies (IgM and IgG) to four treatable microbial infections which are well recognised as triggers of CFS/ME were also determined in serum samples; these were Epstein-Barr virus, enterovirus, parvovirus B19 and Coxiella burnetii.
+The seroprevalence (proportion of subjects who were positive for specific IgG) of each of these infections was typical of the general population; EBV (based on VCA IgG) (88%), enterovirus (49%), parvovirus B19 (based on VP2 IgG) (74%), C. burnetii (based on phase I or II IgG) (10%).
+Of those 11 patients who had C. burnetii IgG, 5 were patients whose CFS/ME disease had been triggered by laboratory documented Q fever.

-CFS/ME patients with acute infection with one or more of these agents (IgM or acute phase IgG) were also detected: EBV (based on VCA IgM) (n=3), enterovirus (n=6), parvovirus B19 (n=1), C burnetii (based on phase II IgG) (n=12).
-Of the 12 patients who were positive for C burnetii phase II IgG, five had Q-CFS/ME.
+CFS/ME patients with acute infection with one or more of these agents (IgM or acute phase IgG) were also detected; EBV (based on VCA IgM) (n=3), enterovirus (n=6), parvovirus B19 (n=1), C. burnetii (based on phase II IgG) (n=12).
+Of those 12 patients who were positive for C. burnetii phase II IgG, 5 were patients with Q-CFS/ME.
 There were no acute infections detected in the normal group.

-Regarding EBV serology, there were also associations between CFS/ME subtype and both EBV VCA IgM titre (p=0.0038) and EBV EBNA IgG titre (p=0.0011) (figure 2D).
-Using the EBV markers VCA IgM, VCA IgG, early antigen IgG and EBNA IgG, we determined the EBV serostatus of infection for each subject (ie, seronegative, primary infection/re-activation, late phase of infection).
-Among 111 of these CFS/ME patients, there were 11 seronegative, 61 primary/re-activation and 39 late phase of infection, as compared with the normal group, in which there was one seronegative, eight primary/re-activation, and 19 late phase of infection (χ^2 =9.91, degrees of freedom=2, p=0.007) (figure 2E).
+Regarding EBV serology, there were also associations between CFS/ME subtype and both EBV VCA IgM titre (p=0.0038) and EBV EBNA IgG titre (p=0.0011) (Figure 2, panel D).
+Using the EBV markers VCA IgM, VCA IgG, EA IgG and EBNA IgG, we determined the EBV serostatus of infection for each subject (ie. seronegative, primary infection / reactivation, late phase of infection).
+Among the CFS/ME patients, there were 11 seronegative, 61 primary / reactivation, and 39 late phase of infection, as compared the Normal group, in which there was 1 seronegative, 8 primary / reactivation, and 19 late phase of infection (χ 2 = 9.91, degrees of freedom = 2, p = 0.007) (Figure 2, panel E).

-The distribution of CFS/ME patients by EBV serostatus category (seronegative, primary/re-activation and late phase of infection) across the eight CFS/ME genomic subtypes is shown in figure 2E.
-In the normal controls, the predominant category of EBV serostatus was late phase of infection, whereas in the CFS/ME subtypes, the predominant category of EBV serostatus was primary/re-activation, which was seen in subtypes A, B, C, D, F and H. Subtype G had equal numbers of primary/re-activation and late phase, and subtype E had a predominance of late phase subjects, but also had five seronegative subjects.
-This distribution was found to be almost statistically significant (χ^2 =25.9, degrees of freedom=16, p=0.055).
+The distribution of CFS/ME patients with EBV serostatus categories, seronegative, primary / reactivation and late phase of infection, across the 8 CFS/ME genomic subtypes is shown in Figure 2, panel E. In the normal persons, the predominant category of EBV serostatus was late phase of infection, while in the CFS/ME subtypes, the predominant category of EBV serostatus was primary / reactivation, which was seen in subtypes A, B, C, D, F and H. Subtype G had equal numbers of primary / reactivation and late phase, while subtype E had a predominance of late phase subjects, but also had 5 seronegative subjects.
+This distribution was found to be almost statistically significant ($\chi 2 = 25.9$, degrees of freedom = 16, p = 0.055).